dalijolijo/bitdbdoc/docs/install.md

 First you need the following:

-1. **Bitcoin:** You must have a Bitcoin running on your computer.
+1. **Bitcore:** You must have a Bitcore running on your computer.
 2. **MongoDB:** You must have set up a MongoDB database on your computer.

-### 1. Bitcoin
+### 1. Bitcore

-BitDB sits on top of Bitcoin, therefore you need to have a Bitcoin node running.
+BitDB sits on top of Bitcore, therefore you need to have a Bitcore node running.

-Also, you need to configure your bitcoin node for BitDB to work, such as:
+Also, you need to configure your bitcore node for BitDB to work, such as:

 - Higher RPC limit
 - Zeromq broadcast setting
 - RPC username and password setting

-Here's an example bitcoin.conf file to get your Bitcoin node to work with BitDB:
+Here's an example bitcore.conf file to get your Bitcore node to work with BitDB:

 ```
 # location to store blockchain and other data.
-datadir=/data/Bitcoin
+datadir=/data/Bitcore
 dbcache=4000
-# Must set txindex=1 so Bitcoin keeps the full index
+# Must set txindex=1 so Bitcore keeps the full index
 txindex=1
 ​
 # [rpc]